Create Federated Identity On a Service Account

 Identity Provider:

-- Identity Provider: Select the identity provider you created in Step 1
+- Identity Provider: Select the identity provider you previously created)

 - This links the federated identity to your configured OIDC issuer